ParkerRex/port-killer/README.md

 # Port Killer

+> **Note:** I got sick of asking Claude to find the PID and kill it, so I asked Claude to make a Tauri app and boom - 40 mins later here we are haha.
+Enjoy!

 A lightweight macOS menu bar app that shows your development ports and lets you kill them with one click.
 Built with Tauri for a tiny 2.5MB app size.

 ![Port Killer Menu Bar](public/ss-1.png)